 Strategic Problem Assessment

 The foundation of AI consulting involves analyzing your business challenges to determine if AI represents the right solution.
 Not every problem requires AI, and consultants help distinguish between situations where AI adds real value versus situations where simpler approaches would work better.
-I recently worked with a retail client convinced they needed machine learning for inventory management.
-After assessing their actual challenges, we discovered their real problem was data quality in their existing system—fixing data entry processes delivered better results than any AI solution would have.
+A common pattern: a retail team convinced they need machine learning for inventory management, when assessment reveals the actual problem is data quality in the existing system, fixing data entry processes delivers better results than any AI solution would.
 This assessment work typically takes 2-4 weeks and involves stakeholder interviews, process analysis, and data evaluation.
 The deliverable is a clear recommendation about whether AI makes strategic sense and, if so, which specific approaches warrant exploration.

 Technology Selection and Planning

 When AI does make sense, consultants help navigate the overwhelming landscape of options.
 Should you use existing AI platforms, build custom solutions, or employ hybrid approaches?
 Which vendors offer the right capabilities for your use case?
 How do different approaches compare on cost, timeline, and risk?
 These questions require both technical knowledge and business judgment.
 Consultants provide frameworks for evaluating options and recommendations based on your specific situation.
-A manufacturing client needed predictive maintenance capabilities but wasn't sure whether to build custom models or use existing platforms.
-We evaluated five different approaches, considering their technical infrastructure, budget constraints, and timeline requirements, ultimately recommending a hybrid approach that reduced implementation time by four months.
+Consider predictive maintenance for a manufacturer weighing custom models against existing platforms: a structured evaluation of five different approaches against their technical infrastructure, budget constraints, and timeline often points to a hybrid approach that cuts implementation time substantially.

 Implementation Roadmap Development